 Exploring Contemporary Graphic Design in Poland

-This is the eighth year this study abroad program has been offered.
+This is the 12th year this study abroad program has been offered.
 The primary purpose of the program is to provide participants with the opportunity to meet and work with students at the Academy of Fine Arts in Katowice.
 Students will focus on graphic design and studio art practice.
 The program will integrate historical information and contemporary trends in European graphic design and art.

 Goals of the program are:

 - to provide a cultural and historical background for the study and understanding of design, art, and architecture in Eastern Europe (particularly Poland).

 - to develop the students’ appreciation for graphic design and art from a variety of different perspectives and global viewpoint.